 The snow emergency regulations that follow apply to all members of the Lehigh community, guests, visitors, etc.

 It is the responsibility of the individual to ascertain whether or not the snow emergency regulations are in effect.

 VIOLATORS WILL BE TOWED AT THEIR OWN EXPENSE.

 Disabled vehicles must be completely removed from the roadway and a sign placed in plain view that the vehicle is disabled.
-Parking Services must be notified immediately by calling 8-CARS (8-2277, 24 hours a day) and steps must be taken to remove the vehicle as soon as possible.
+Parking Services must be notified immediately by calling 610-758-PARK (610-758-2277) and steps must be taken to remove the vehicle as soon as possible.